jehfenker/jehfenker/README.md

 <br>
 <br>

+I am currently working at the Atlas of Living Australia (CSIRO), a collaborative, digital, open infrastructure that pulls together Australian biodiversity data from multiple sources, making it accessible and reusable.
+I work in partnership with EcoCommons, a platform for digital modelling and analysis needs on ecological and environmental research, currently in construction. 👩🏽‍💻

+I am also currently associated with the Australian National University (ANU), collaborating with the Moritz and Cardillo labs. 🧬

-I am a postdoctoral researcher fellow in the department of Ecology and Evolutionary Biology at the University of Michigan, at Lacey Knowles’ lab.
-I am currently living in Australia, where I completed my Ph.D. at the Australian National University, at Craig Moritz’s lab. 👩🏽‍💻
+I completed a postdoctoral in the department of Ecology and Evolutionary Biology at the University of Michigan, at Lacey Knowles’ lab.
+I am currently living in Australia, where I completed my Ph.D. at the Australian National University, at Craig Moritz’s lab. 👩🏻‍🔬

 Most of my research investigates the evolutionary, ecological, morphological and biogeographic patterns that generate biodiversity, going from micro to macroevolution, mainly using reptiles as a research model. 🦎